openstack/trove/doc/source/user/backup-db.rst

       | ac7...04b | guest2 |   mysql   |     mysql-5.5     | ACTIVE |     10    |  2   |
       +-----------+--------+-----------+-------------------+--------+-----------+------+

-   Use the :command:`trove show` command to display information about the new guest2 instance.
+   Use the :command:`openstack database instance show` command to display information about the new guest2 instance.
 Pass in guest2's ``INSTANCE_ID``, which is ``ac7a2b35-a9b4-4ff6-beac-a1bcee86d04b``.

    .. code-block:: console

-      $ trove show INSTANCE_ID
+      $ openstack database instance INSTANCE_ID

       +-------------------+--------------------------------------+
       |      Property     |                Value                 |